ai-driven-dev/ai-driven-dev-community/prompts/instruct.md

 Development Process: We adhere to Agile, with bi-weekly sprints and CI/CD.

 Collaboration Tools: Git and Ticketing tool like Jira or Linear.

+For each question I asked, first check your knowledge base, then answer also using your personal knowledge.
 ```

 ## 🆕 Create new features